-The key must be close to the driver's door handle.
+The SmartKey must be close to the driver's door handle.

-Observe the notes on the automatic reversing feature for the side windows (\triangleright page 81).
+Observe the notes on the automatic reversing feature for the side windows (\triangleright page 82).

-- Convenience closing feature: point the tip of the key at the driver's door handle. - Keep the button pressed until all side windows are fully closed. - ▶ Make sure that all side windows are closed. - ► To interrupt convenience closing feature: release the button.
+- Convenience closing feature: point the tip of the SmartKey at the driver's door handle. - ► Keep the button pressed until all side windows are fully closed. - ▶ Make sure that all side windows are closed. - ► To interrupt convenience closing feature: release the uton.